Agile-Software-Engineering-25/team-11-frontend-stammdatenverwaltung/README.md

 │   ├─ pages/                                   # Top-level route components
 │   │   ├─ Create_Person/                       # Folder for the page for the User/Person creation
 │   │   │   └─ Create_Person.tsx                # Implementation of the User/Person creation page
-│   │   ├─ Home/                                # Folder for the homepage
+│   │   └─ Home/                                # Folder for the homepage
 │   │       └─ Home.tsx                         # Implementation of the HomePage component
 │   ├─ utils/                                   # General utility/helper functions
-│   │   └─createpersonfunction.tsx              # File with all functions for the User/Person creation page
+│   │   ├─ createpersonfunction.ts              # File with all functions for the User/Person creation page
+│   │   └─ showuserdatafunctions.ts             # File with all functions for the User data table
 │   ├─ App.tsx                                  # Root app component, sets up routes/layout
 │   ├─ main.tsx                                 # Application entry point (ReactDOM.render)
 │   └─ config.ts                                # global application configurations (e.g. backend-base-url)